WICG/fenced-frame/explainer/modes.md

 ## **Read-only**

 This mode is for rendering personalized information in a fenced frame at the same time ensuring that the unpartitioned data accessed by the fenced frame cannot be exfiltrated, by disallowing network and any write access to storage .
-The two consumers of this mode are [payment handlers](https://github.com/shivanigithub/fenced-frame/issues/15) and possibly a version of [FedCM](https://github.com/fedidcg/FedCM) (the latter is under discussion).
+The two consumers of this mode are [3rd party payment service provider(PSP)'s customized payment buttons](https://github.com/shivanigithub/fenced-frame/issues/15) and possibly a version of [FedCM](https://github.com/fedidcg/FedCM) (the latter is under discussion).